grassrootseconomics/org-website/content/blog/recycling-debt.rst

 This is daily life here in Kenya

-	**Debtors suffer: People are taking on debts from payment apps, banks, shops, friends and family at a break-neck speed, because they see no other option.
-This is why we have millions Kenyans listed as loan defaulters by the Central Bank of Kenya (CBK) and increasing suicide rates of debtors.**

-Debtors suffer: People are taking on debts from payment apps, banks, shops, friends and family at a break-neck speed, because they see no other option.
-This is why we have millions Kenyans listed as loan defaulters by the Central Bank of Kenya (CBK) and increasing suicide rates of debtors.

-Debtors suffer: People are taking on debts from payment apps, banks, shops, friends and family at a break-neck speed, because they see no other option.
-This is why we have millions Kenyans listed as loan defaulters by the Central Bank of Kenya (CBK) and increasing suicide rates of debtors.
+**Debtors suffer:** People are taking on debts from payment apps, banks, shops, friends and family at a break-neck speed, because they see no other option.
+This is why we have millions Kenyans listed as loan defaulters by the Central Bank of Kenya (CBK) and increasing `suicide <https://www.kenyans.co.ke/news/49839-cbk-steps-suicide-rates-rise-over-debts>`_ rates of debtors.

-	`suicide <https://www.kenyans.co.ke/news/49839-cbk-steps-suicide-rates-rise-over-debts>`_		**Lenders suffer: Not all lenders are predatory.
-When small businesses lend out their products they often never get paid back.
-They end up holding the debts of so many friends, family, neighbors that they go out of business.
-How much debt are you willing to hold for a friend, family, neighbor, colleague, acquaintance until they pay you back?**

-Lenders suffer: Not all lenders are predatory.
+**Lenders suffer:** Not all lenders are predatory.
 When small businesses lend out their products they often never get paid back.
 They end up holding the debts of so many friends, family, neighbors that they go out of business.
 How much debt are you willing to hold for a friend, family, neighbor, colleague, acquaintance until they pay you back?